eliteweblabs/capco/SOLUTION.md

 ## Expected Conversation

 **Assistant**: "Hello!
-I'm calling from CAPCO Fire Protection Systems.
+I'm calling from CAPCO Design Group Systems.
 I can help you schedule a fire protection consultation.
 Let me check our availability for you."

 _Checks availability automatically_